vollenia/text_generation/README.md

 ### 3. Generating new token sequences
 After a language model has been trained its knowledge can be used to generate text.
 The function that is central to this process is _p_next_.
 The goal of this function is to search the model and return a dictionary of possible words and their probabilities of appearing in the given context / being the next generated word.

-The first step that has been implemented in order for the whole generation process to work was to create the history for the initial history / search.
-This was done by creating "None"-Tokens for the length of n-1 as DAP symbols.
+The first step that is implemented in order for the whole generation process to work is the creation of the history for the initial history / search.
+This is done by creating "None"-Tokens for the length of n-1 as DAP symbols.
 This history is then used for the initial search.

 For the cese of a specific history not being covered by the language model, a history reduction mechanism is implemented.
 In order to still have a successful search, the history of n-1 items is at first turned into a history of n-2 items, thereby reducing the amount of words required.